 Go ahead take a look around – you’ve either filled your walls with something and committed, or, you’ve been too scared to make the jump and you have yet to make one single nail hole in your walls.
-Paint is typically the answer when it comes to giving blank walls a bit of a facelift, but there is only so much rolling one can do before getting bored with paint as the solution.
+Paint is typically the answer when it comes to giving blank walls a bit of a facelift, but there is only so much rolling one can do before getting bored with that solution.
 Sometimes, white is the best solution.
 Which brings us back to our original problem, how to give our blank walls some life.

 The obvious and definitely easiest route.
 Wall art is the go-to for just about every designer or homeowner because it is easy to find, can be affordable and can also be done in mere minutes.
 Nail, Hammer, Art.
 DONE.
 Whether it’s a full gallery wall that speaks to you or a more minimalist setup of just one large piece, art is a game changer.
 When it comes to walls, art works on any and every wall.

 Mirrors have been a solution to boring walls, well – since they came into existence.
 More recently we’ve seen large oversized ones taking center stage and for good reason.
 A few well-placed mirrors (especially oversized ones) can not only fill wall space but make the area feel quite a bit larger than it was before.
-They also can help to bounce light around and reflect the best parts of the room and that gorgeous mug of yours.
+They also can help to bounce light around, and reflect the best parts of the room (and that gorgeous mug of yours.
 Smile 🙂

 You may not have already considered this solution, but if you have a large wall and are on a tight budget then this one is for you.
 Yes – it’s the tapestry, but not the tapestries we all used to adorn our walls with in college.
 We are talking something a bit more upscale and more handmade looking.
 Since tapestries are typically larger in scale there is no need to worry about adding extra accessories/art to cover the bare space.
 Their sheer size is what makes them so useful.
 Just make sure that the style of the tapestry blends well with the style happening in the rest of the room.